nickbrandt/GitLab/doc/ci/environments/environments_dashboard.md

 dashboards share the same list of projects.
 When you add or remove a project from one, GitLab adds or removes the project from the other.

-A maximum of 150 projects may be added.
+You can add up to 150 projects for GitLab to display on this dashboard.

 ## Environment dashboards on GitLab.com